 The Inhalation Exposure Core allows investigators to study the health effects of airborne materials.
 It has the capability of delivering a wide variety of biological entities for inhalation – from individual cells to populations of organisms, including a great range of compounds.

-The Multimodal Imaging Core allows investigators to acquire qualitative and quantitative data from a great range of imaging techniques.
-The Core can accommodate a wide range of subject matter from cellular to whole-animal imaging.
+The Multimodal Imaging Core provides investigators ways to acquire qualitative and quantitative data using in vivo imaging techniques.
+The Core addresses a wide range of imaging modalities from cellular to whole-animal imaging.

 The Primate Assay Laboratory Core allows investigators to conduct research with the endocrine and immune systems – two areas where a nonhuman primate model comes closer to human functionality than any other animal model.